 For the outsourcing company, it is better to collect payment in installments.
 It will leave only a small amount for the end.
 You may agree to this as a good business practice.

 Fixed Price – Good for short term projects.
 Need to plan the project fully well in advance.
 No scope for changing the project.
 There is a risk of a bad quality product.
 Difficult to implement this model as markets keep changing.
 It is good when your budgets are low.
-Outsourcing provider could overprice to cover risks.
+Outsourcing providers could overprice to cover risks.

 Dedicated Team – Good for the long term and continuous projects.
 Permits you to get dedicated and specially skilled people.
 Can add people in the middle if there is a need.
 You are responsible for proper coordination between your team and the outsourced team.